 For vampy violet lips, swipe on a coat or two of this creamy Smashbox lip color in the shade Violet Riot.

 To get an Ultra Violet highlight, try applying the shimmery Purple Horseshoe shade in the top right corner of this Anastasia Beverly Hills Palette.
 Or mix and match any of the cool-toned shades alongside it.

 This rich violet hue is perfect for the colder months when we like to experiment with darker and moodier nail colors.

-Urban Decay's cult favorite eyeliner pencil in the shade Asphyxia looks like it was made with 2018s color in mind.
+Urban Decay's cult favorite eyeliner pencil in the shade Psychedelic Sister looks like it was made with 2018s color in mind.
 It's the perfect shade of bright purple.